James Graham

 "Science and the underdog" a review by John W. Galloway of Graham's book Cancer Selection: the new theory of evolution in Nature vol 356, p 206, 19 March 1992.
 (Limited access link.)

 "Cancer selection" by Armand M. Leroi, Vassiliki Koufopanou and Austin Burt in Nature Reviews, Cancer vol 3, p 226-231, March 2003.
-A PDF copy of their paper is available here.
+A PDF copy of their paper is available.

 Graham's book has been prominently cited by Crespi and Summers